AmandaErnar/DigitalBusinessService.how/googlebusiness.md

-Invite client as manager of business

 ## Business Information

 ### Business Category

 The primary category has to be directly related to the content of the website and the title of the business

-Stuff as many category and keywords as possible for SEO
+Stuff as many categories and keywords as possible

 ### Description